JoehIreri/Compiler-Construstion/README.md

 # Compiler-Construstion
 This repository contains code, resources, and documentation for building a compiler from scratch.
-It covers all phases of the compilation process including lexical analysis, syntax analysis, semantic analysis, optimization, and code generation.
+It covers all phases of the compilation process including lexical analysis, syntax analysis, semantic analysis, optimization, and code generation using Python Language